Technology

 http://www.21cm.com/abstracts.jsp

-There are a number of scanning/circuit mapping imaging technologies that are rapidly improving in price/performance today.
-Any one of these might be used to complete a small animal (insect, zebrafish), a mouse, and later, a human connectome in coming years.
+There are a number of imaging and neural circuit mapping technologies that are rapidly improving in price/performance today.
+Any one of these might be used to complete a small animal (worm, insect, zebrafish), a mouse, and later, a human connectome in coming years.
 Which will ultimately be proven most cost effective is not clear at present, and may vary from application to application and lab to lab.
 Current viable technologies include:

 1. Serial Block Face Scanning Electron Microscopy (SBFSEM)